duncantl/ZoomRecordings/README.md

 Alternatively, you can fetch it from the Web browser's (SQLite3) database using the RBrowserCookies package.

+We first get the meta-data about the recordings with `getRecInfo()`:
 ```r
 library(ZoomRecordings)

 info = getRecInfo()
 ```
+This returns a data.frame.

+We access the meetingId column with the getMeetingIds() function -
 ```r
 mids = getMeetingIds(info)
 ```

-Check we can download one video directly.
+Now wecheck we can download one video directly and write it to a file:
 ```r
 tmp = downloadVideo(mids[1])
 writeRawToFile(tmp, info[[1]]$meetingStartTimeStr)
 ```

-Now we download all of them
+Now we download all of them and save to them to a different directory
 ```r
 TargetDirectory = "/Volumes/T5/Sta141B/ZoomRecordings"
 filenames = format(getMeetingTime(info), "%d_%b_%Y_%H:%M.mpa")